Anoka Workers’ Compensation Accident Attorneys

 The four basic types of benefits provided include:

 - Vocational rehabilitation services

 - Compensation for the loss of use of a part of the body

 Workers’ compensation is a no-fault system.
 Proving the employer’s negligence is not necessary to receive benefits.

-Payments in workers compensation accidents help with some expenses but do not cover all losses if you are seriously injured on the job.
-In most cases, it is beneficial for the employer to work to help us, and you, pursue all claims ensuring that you are taken care of and your losses fully compensated.
+Payments in workers’ compensation accidents help with some expenses, but do not cover all losses if you are seriously injured on the job.
+In most cases, it is beneficial for the employer to work to help us and you and pursue all claims, ensuring that you are taken care of, and your losses are fully compensated.

 How to Proceed If You Are Injured on the Job

 There are exceptions to the rules about workers’ compensation.
 Some employers are exempt.
 Let an experienced workers’ compensation attorney inform you about your benefits.